Dhole/dhole.github.io/content/post/chip8_emu_1.md

 ```

 Next I read the ROM contents from disk by the specified path, create an
-instance of the `Chip8` struct and load the rom.
+instance of the `Chip8` struct and load the ROM.
 Notice that the `Chip8`
 constructor takes a random value as input to be used as a seed for the random
 number generation.
 I intentionally left the seed generation to the frontend
 because it's platform dependent: